Manage Machine Tunnels

 transparent proxy service include acceleration software provided by some wireless data cards, and network

-• Automatic VPN Policy (Windows and macOS only)—Enables Trusted Network Detection allowing
+components on some antivirus software. - Automatic VPN Policy (Windows and macOS only)—Enables Trusted Network Detection allowing

 Cisco Secure Client to automatically manage when to start or stop a VPN connection according to the